 AY15 dates: August 26-27, 2014

-HKS has designated the week of March 3, 2014 as Teaching Week.
+Once a year HKS designates a week as Teaching Week.
 During this week:

-Click here for information about Spring 2014 Teaching Week.
+Click here for information about the most recent Teaching Week.

 Click here to view a four-minute video about HKS faculty experiences and reflections on observing colleagues teach (HKS login required).

 A five-minute video was developed during the Spring 2011 Teaching Week that shares HKS student views on great teaching.
 Click here to view the video(HKS login required).